-A library media specialist manages the school-based resource center for students, teachers, and parents.
+A library media specialist (LMS) manages the school-based resource center for students, teachers, and parents.
 This information center contains such resources as books, magazines, reference materials, and computers.
-Discovery centers are set up to spark all visitors' curiosity and interest in a variety of subject areas.
-The library media specialist and classroom teachers' work together to provide library skills instruction and literature appreciation experiences as well as technology integration to supplement classroom instruction.
+The LMS and classroom teachers work together to provide library skills, digital literacy instruction, introduce digital citizenship, and literature appreciation experiences, as well as technology integration to supplement classroom instruction.